 χ Per (or NGC 884) represents one half of the famous Double Cluster which forms the nucleus of the Per OB1 association.
 Struve (1927), discussing the Henry Draper Catalogue of stars type B3 and earlier, emphasised a clustering of B-type stars in Perseus and suggested that this might in fact represent a physical grouping in space.
-The first

-CMD of the region was by Oosterhoff (1937) using photographic photometric observations.
-Subsequent photometric studies (Johnson & Morgan 1955; Wildey 1964; Crawford et al. 1970) constrained the distance to χ Per to $\sim 2.0-2.4\,\mathrm{kpc}$ with an age of between 7 and 20 Myr.
-The study of Wildey (1964) is of particular interest, as he suggested several distinct episodes of star formation, with a spread of $\simeq 50\,\mathrm{Myr}$ in the formation times of OB stars in a single cluster.
-Furthermore, the photographic measurements clearly show a discrete stellar population that has yet to contract onto the MS. The central coordinates of the cluster are $\alpha{\mathrm{J}2000.0} = 02^{\mathrm{h}}\,22^{\mathrm{m}}\,4.3^{\mathrm{s}},\,\delta{\mathrm{J}2000.0} = +57^{\circ}\,08'\,35.0''$ (Currie et al. 2010).
+The first CMD of the region was by Oosterhoff (1937) using photographic photometric observations.
+Subsequent photometric studies (Johnson & Morgan 1955; Wildey 1964; Crawford et al. 1970) constrained the distance to χ Per to ~ 2.0 - 2.4 kpc with an age of between 7 and 20 Myr.
+The study of Wildey (1964) is of particular interest, as he suggested several distinct episodes of star formation, with a spread of ~ 50 Myr in the formation times of OB stars in a single cluster.
+Furthermore, the photographic measurements clearly show a discrete stellar population that has yet to contract onto the MS. The central coordinates of the cluster are $\alpha{J2000.0} = 02^{h} 22^{m} 04.3^{s}$, $\delta{J2000.0} = +57^{\circ} 08' 35.0''$ (Currie et al. 2010).

 More recent CMDs of χ Per (e.g. Mayne et al. 2007; Currie et al. 2010) show that a rich pre-MS population is obvious, however the number of members identified other than photometrically is sparse.
-Whilst pre-MS members have been identified in h Per via photometric variability (Saunders et al. 2009) and X-ray (Currie et al. 2009a) studies, such observations are lacking for χ Per.
-The first extensive spectroscopic survey of χ Per was performed by Currie et al. (2010) who identify approximately 750 cluster members down to early/mid M-type stars (note however that these "spectroscopically confirmed" members in fact represent a locus defined by a combined 14 Myr MS and pre-MS isochrone in the de-reddened V-band magnitude versus spectral type diagram and are not based on spectral features such as Li1 or H α).
+Whilst pre-MS members have been identified in h Per via photometric variability and X-ray studies (Saunders et al. 2009 and Currie et al. 2009a respectively), such observations are lacking for χ Per.
+The first extensive spectroscopic survey of χ Per was performed by Currie et al. (2010) who identify approximately 750 cluster members down to early/mid M-type stars (note however that these 'spectroscopically confirmed' members in fact represent a locus defined by a combined 14 Myr MS and pre-MS isochrone in the de-reddened V-band magnitude versus spectral type diagram and are not based on spectral features such as Li I or H α).
 Near-IR JHK_s and Spitzer IRAC observations (Currie et al. 2007) show that less than 5% of low-mass cluster members show signs of excess emission due to warm circumstellar material, whereas far-IR MIPS observations suggest a population of stars with excess emission most likely caused by debris from the planet formation process (Currie et al. 2008).

 IC 348 is a small young cluster associated with the Per OB2 complex and is approximately 300 pc from the Sun (Herbig 1998).
 It was first recognised and catalogued as a reflection nebula by Dreyer (1895).
 Photoelectric photometric and spectroscopic measurements of twelve bright sources in IC 348 were taken by Harris et al. (1954) and demonstrated that the cluster contained no O-type stars, the earliest being B5.
 In the same year, Herbig (1954) performed an H α survey and discovered several late-type emission line stars in the periphery of the cluster, thus suggesting that IC 348 might be a site of recent/current star formation.
-The central coordinates of the cluster are $\alpha{\rm J2000.0} = 03^{\rm h}\,44^{\rm m}\,31.3^{\rm s}$, $\delta{\rm J2000.0} = +32^{\circ}\,08'\,13.0''$ (Luhman et al. 2003).
+The central coordinates of the cluster are $\alpha{J2000.0} = 03^{h} 44^{m} 31.3^{s}$, $\delta{J2000.0} = +32^{\circ} 08' 13.0''$ (Luhman et al. 2003).